raycast/extensions/extensions/twenty/README.md

-<h1 align="left"> 🔥 Twenty Raycast Integration </h1>
+<h1 align="left"> 🔥 Twenty Raycast Extension </h1>

 Twenty simplifies CRM management, empowering businesses to enhance productivity and drive growth.
-With this Raycast integration, record creation across standard and custom objects is now at your fingertips, making your workflow effortless and efficient.
+With this Raycast extension, record creation across standard and custom objects is now at your fingertips, making your workflow effortless and efficient.
 Experience how easy it is to use this Raycast for seamless record creation!

-## $\{\textcolor{#39FF14}{\textbf{🤝 Create records instantly across Standard and Custom Objects!}}}$
+## ⚡️ Create records instantly across Standard and Custom Objects!

-## Command Descriptions
+## 📝 Command Descriptions

 ### <i>Create Object Record</i>